Laboratoria/curriculum/99-general-concepts/02-testing/02-unit-tests/README.md

 For example, consider a function that adds to numbers: `sum(a, b)`.

-To test `sum(a,b)`, we can select any two numbers and assert that the ouptut equals their expected sum:
+To test `sum(a, b)`, we can select any two numbers and assert that the ouptut equals their expected sum:

 ```javascript
 Assert.deepEqual(sum(2, 3), 5);